 Wits capital projects manager Spencer Hodgson says, ‘We adopted NEC on our capital works programme in 2008 to promote a culture change from the traditional ‘them and us’ approach to one of collaboration.
 Over 6 years we were able to deliver our overall portfolio of projects within 6% of the control budget.’

 The new universities project management team led by Hodgson developed a comprehensive NEC-based procurement strategy for the first five-year phase.
-Consultants were generally engaged under the NEC3 Professional Services Contract (PSC) option G (term contract), while equipment was procured using the NEC3 Supply Contract (SC) and NEC3 Short Supply Contract (SCC).
+Consultants were generally engaged under the NEC3 Professional Services Contract (PSC) option G (term contract), while equipment was procured using the NEC3 Supply Contract (SC) and NEC3 Short Supply Contract (SSC).